esciencecenter-digital-skills/2024-12-03-repro-essb/index.md

 * 09:45 Workshop introduction: why is reproducibility important?
 * 10:00 Uploading a coding project to GitHub
 * 10:30 break
+* 10:40 Uploading a coding project to GitHub
-* 10:40 Software dependencies
+* 10:55 Software dependencies
-* 11:00 Software documentation
+* 11:15 Software documentation
 * 11:30 break
 * 11:40 Code conventions and modular coding
 * 12:30 Lunch